 I do it at the end of every quarter.
 It helps me see if I’m moving towards my goals, and figure out what’s working and what’s not working.
 Then I update my goals for the new quarter.

-January is another good time, a new year is time to turn over a new leaf.
+January is a good time, a new year is time to turn over a new leaf.

 So the next question is: where do we start?

 There is no automatic career structure for a homeopath, like there would be inside of an institution or a corporation.
 No annual company review.
 No performance management.
 No pre-set targets.

 Without any structure or accountability it’s easy to let things drift.

 Here’s are some things I’ve learned about myself through reflection and self-review.

 When I worked as an assistant head-teacher, our weekly leadership meetings were all about planning and review.
 I enjoyed those meetings and being part of a team.
 We all had a different part to play.

 My head teacher and deputy head teacher both told me that I had two key strengths.
 Number one, my optimism and positivity.
 Number two, I’m good at finishing things once I start them.

 Looking at how I’ve grown my homeopathy business, you could say that I’ve found a way to utilise both of those things, and I use them in Your Radiant Business too.